squidmin/go-labs/01_basic_constructs_and_elementary_data_types/06_variables/README.md

 ```

 Here, `identifier` is the name of the variable and `type` is the type of the variable.
-`type` is written _after_ the `identifier` of the variable, contrary to most older programming languages.
+`type` is written _after_ the `identifier` of the variable, unlike most older programming languages.
-When a variable is declared, _memory in Go is initialized_, which means it contains the default zero or null value (depending upon its type) automatically.
+When a variable is declared, _memory in Go is initialized_, which means it contains the default zero or null value (depending on its type) automatically.

 For example:
 - `0` for `int`